ktaylor63/southeast/site/content/our-services/eagles.md

 ## Contacts

 For technical assistance on a project or questions about monitoring within Southeast - Region 4, please email [FW4eaglemonitoring@fws.gov](mailto:FW4eaglemonitoring@fws.gov).

+For all written bald eagle or golden eagle permit correspondence please use 1875 Century Boulevard,  Atlanta, GA 30345.

 For questions about migratory bird and eagle permitting in Southeast – Region 4 and throughout the nation, please visit the [Permits Regional Offices website](https://www.fws.gov/migratorybirds/mbpermits/Addresses.html) to determine your regional contact.